Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: Alternate ways to compute the inner product in amplitude encoding

+and we want to verify that $V$ is a good approximation for $v$.
 As a part of out asymptotic analysis, we shall discuss the error scaling when $N \to \infty$.
 Since we can expect the contract value to be affected by the growth of $N$, the analysis must be conducted under \textit{relative} error.
+By means of the next Proposition, we split the task of estimating the error between $V$ and $v$, into a first calculation of the error between $V$ and $v^*$, and a subsequent one of the error between $v^*$ and $v$.